The Missing Cross to Purity

 and not to Christ, nor his gospel fellowship,

-that came not by men, neither was it of man.
+which came not by men, neither was it of man.

 and so have no Christ to preach, and are only ministers of the letter;